 Pupils will learn about many different styles of music including Pop/Rock, Jazz, Blues and World Music.
-This involves listening to, analysing and discussing music.
+This involves listening to, analysing, and discussing music.
+They will also have the opportunity to develop and extend their musical literacy skills which will allow them to become more confident and independent performers.